leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2026.03.11
+Leiting was featured as a 2025 Rising Star in Materials Science by ACS Materials Au.
+[Link](https://pubs.acs.org/doi/10.1021/acsmaterialsau.6c00052).
+Leiting contributed to the special issue with a Perspective paper, titled "Unveiling Gas Evolution in Sustainable Aqueous Batteries by Online Electrochemical Mass Spectrometry: Progress and Perspectives."
+[Paper](https://pubs.acs.org/doi/10.1021/acsmaterialsau.5c00124)

 ### 2026.02.16
 Leiting received the TekNat Faculty staff exchange fund to spend two months working on machine-learning-assisted analysis of battery time-series data with Dr. Jens Sjölund's team at the Department of Information Technology, UU.